-Nifty Sept futures trade at premium
+Nifty Sept Futures trade at premium

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, declines 2.44% at 21.61.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, fell 2.92% at 22.05.

-Reliance Industries, Bajaj Finance and Axis Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, Bajaj Finance and Bharti Airtel were the top traded individual stock futures contracts in F&O segment of NSE.

 The September 2020 F&O contracts will expire on 24 September 2020.